-Research in Aerospace and Mechanical Engineering falls within five primary pillars in which we aim to achieve excellence: Bioengineering, Computation, Fluid Mechanics, Materials & Thermal Science and Manufacturing, and Robotics and Controls.
+Research in Aerospace and Mechanical Engineering falls within five primary pillars in which we aim to achieve excellence: Bioengineering; Computation; Fluid Mechanics; Materials, Energy and Manufacturing; and Robotics and Controls.

-Aligned with the University’s Catholic mission to be a powerful force for good in the world, Aerospace and Mechanical Engineering aspires to Innovate for Humanity, tackling problems that affect human dignity and quality of life worldwide.
+Aligned with the University’s Catholic mission to be a powerful force for good in the world, Aerospace and Mechanical Engineering is building a better world for all, tackling problems that affect human dignity and quality of life worldwide.

 Bioengineering research is focused on applying engineering principles to understanding and manipulating biological systems from the cell to organism scale.

 Our faculty conduct experimental research that encompasses diverse areas across bioengineering, from developing novel methods to culture cells in engineered three-dimensional environments that can be applied to engineering artificial tissues to engineering nanoparticles that target specific tissues or cell receptors for applications in imaging and drug delivery.

 Our Bioengineering faculty are also active in computational modeling of biological systems, using simulations and modeling to predict tissue and organ development and growth and to analyze the functional performance of natural and engineered tissues.